 - 1. Align the screw holes on the heat sink with the screw holes on the system board. - 2.
-In sequential order (as indicated on the heat sink), tighten the seven captive screws that secure the heat sink to the system board.
+In sequential order (as indicated on the heat sink), tighten the four captive screws that secure the heat sink to the system - 3.
+Adhere the tape that secures the touchscreen cable to the heat sink.